yugabyte/yugabyte-db/docs/content/stable/architecture/docdb-replication/read-replicas.md

 ## Writing to read replicas

 An application can send write requests to read replicas, but these write requests are internally redirected to the source of truth.
-This is because the read replicas are aware of the topology of the universe.
+This is possible because the read replicas are aware of the topology of the universe.

 ## Schema changes

-Since read replicas are a Raft replication-level extension, the schema changes are transparently applied to these replicas.
+Because read replicas are a Raft replication-level extension, the schema changes are transparently applied to these replicas.
 There is no need to execute DDL operations separately on the read replica cluster.

 ## Read replicas vs. eventual consistency